-Auckland water shortage: Council approves mandatory restrictions, outdoor use banned and $20,000 fines
+Auckland water shortage: Council approves mandatory restrictions, outdoor use banned and fines up to $20,000

 Water restrictions have been flagged for the past couple of weeks as a few rain showers have hardly made an impact on dam levels.

-Niwa meteorologist Ben Noll said Auckland has been particularly hard hit with more than 77 consecutive days spent in drought or severe drought, according to the New Zealand Drought Index.
+Niwa meteorologist Ben Noll said Auckland has been particularly hard hit with more than 77 consecutive days in drought or severe drought, according to the New Zealand Drought Index.

-Noll said the weather forecast from May to July is for near or below normal levels of rainfall in Auckland.
+Noll said the weather forecast from May to July is for near or below-normal levels of rainfall in Auckland.

 The mandatory restrictions follow a scramble by Watercare to boost the city's dwindling water supply.